JohnyzHub/EJB3x/README.md

                      Check the page#300 of BJEE7 tabular form for better understanding.

           Bean Managed Transaction -
+                    UserTransaction - Get access of user transaction using @Resource or SessionContext and perform operations such as begin, commit and rollback.

                     @Transactional - provides ability to declaratiely control transaction boundaries at class and method level.
                                         TxType.Required is default.